 Banana Egg Ratio

-The ratio for bananas is very simple, and again, requires only 1 ingredient…bananas!
+The ratio for a banana substitute for eggs is very simple, and again, requires only 1 ingredient…bananas!

 -1/4 cup mashed bananas